 These soft multifocal contact lenses started out being fit for middle-aged patients needing reading prescription.
 Published clinical studies show these contact lenses slow down or stop the progression of nearsightedness to the point that most pediatric/adolescent wearers end up approx. 50-55% less nearsighted as adults if they wear VTI lenses versus if they wear regular soft lenses or glasses.

 Fit only by Louis Schlesinger, O.D. in our Acworth office, these lenses reshape the cornea just like refractive surgery without any surgery.
 They are worn at night and removed on waking.
 The individual leaves the house free from contact lenses and/or spectacles.
 The CTR lenses must be worn nightly to maintain the clear vision.
 Published clinical studies show CRT lenses slow down or stop the progression of nearsightedness to the point that most pediatric/adolescent wearers end up approximately 45-50% less nearsighted as adults if they wear CRT lenses versus if they wear soft lenses or glasses.
 These lenses can also be used for progressive “myopia management.”

 Typically, anyone interested in achieving the best vision possible with contact lenses can be a candidate for specialty contact lenses.
 With our specialized services, patients may visit 2-3 times to allow our doctors to optimize and ensure that their lenses have the best visual acuity.
 Speak to our vision specialist to find out more.

 Dr. Gregg Russell and Dr. Louis Schlesinger are experienced scleral lens authorities.
 Dr. Russell is a Diplomate in the Cornea, Contact Lens, and Refractive Technologies section of the American Academy of Optometry and a Fellow of the Scleral Lens Society.
 He is one of 3 people in the entire Southeast with these academic distinctions.
-Dr. Schleshinger Schlesinger is a Fellow of the British Contact Lens Association, one of 3 Americans to have ever been granted this honor, a Fellow of the American Academy of Optometry, and a Fellow of the American College of Optometric Physicians.
+Dr. Schleshinger is a Fellow of the British Contact Lens Association, 1 of 3 Americans to have ever been granted this honor, a Fellow of the American Academy of Optometry, and a Fellow of the American College of Optometric Physicians.
 Both doctors participate in clinical studies and have worked with local labs on designs and lens improvements, allowing them to stay on the cutting edge of lens design and structure.